Mary Kay Letourneau: Crime, arrest, and sentencing

 In September 1996, Letourneau was pregnant with Fualaau's child.
 In February 1997, Steve Letourneau found love letters written from his wife to Fualaau.
-Mary Letourneau was arrested on March 4, 1997, after a relative of her husband contacted the police.
+Mary Letourneau was arrested on March 4, 1997, after a relative of her husband's contacted the police.
 Letourneau pleaded guilty to two counts of second-degree child rape.
 Her first child with Fualaau, a daughter, was born on May 29, 1997, while she was awaiting sentencing.
-The state sought to sentence her to six-and-a-half years in prison.
+The state sought to sentence her to seven-and-a-half years in prison.
 Through a plea agreement, her sentence was reduced to six months (three of which were suspended) in the county jail and three years of sex offender treatment.
 She was not required initially to register as a sex offender.
 As part of her plea agreement, Letourneau could not contact Fualaau or her five children or have contact with any other minors.
 She became the subject of an international tabloid scandal and experienced symptoms of degraded mental health.

 On February 3, 1998, four weeks after completing her jail sentence, Letourneau was found by police in a car with Fualaau near her home.
 Letourneau initially said she was alone in the car.
 She and Fualaau provided false names when asked for identification.
 Although it was reported that sexual intercourse had occurred in the car, Fualaau told a detective that he and Letourneau had kissed, frequently, and he also reported that he had touched Letourneau on the thigh but that no sexual intercourse had occurred.
 There was evidence the two had met, several times, since Letourneau's release from jail on January 2.
 When she was arrested, police found $6,200 in cash, baby clothes, and her passport inside the car.
 Receipts for $850 in purchases made since January 20 for men's, young men's, and infants' clothing were also found.
 Letourneau said that the money was for dermatology treatments and for her divorce lawyer and that some of the men's clothing were gifts for relatives and for herself, since she enjoyed wearing oversized men's clothing.